Mechanism of action (MoA)

 • PSMA imaging establishes patient eligibility for PSMA-targeted RLT6

-Please refer to the Pluvicto Summary of Product Characteristics for full safety information.
+Please refer to the Pluvicto SmPC for full safety information.

-177Lu, lutetium; ADR, adverse drug reaction; AR, androgen receptor; BSoC, best standard of care; DNA, deoxyribonucleic acid; mCRPC, metastatic castration-resistant prostate cancer; MoA, mechanism of action; PET, positron emission tomography; PSMA, prostate-specific membrane antigen; RLT, radioligand therapy.
+177Lu, lutetium-177; ADR, adverse drug reaction; AR, androgen receptor; ARPI, androgen receptor pathway inhibitor; BSoC, best standard of care; DNA, deoxyribonucleic acid; mCRPC, metastatic castration-resistant prostate cancer; MoA, mechanism of action; PET, positron emission tomography; PSMA, prostate-specific membrane antigen; RLT, radioligand therapy; SmPC, summary of product characteristics.

 References